MariannBea/MariannBea.github.io/_posts/2021-09-23-covid-impact-on-education.md

 *  Which programs had the most engagement?
 *  Is there are correlation between extensive use of any of the programs and student achievement?

 I will likely develop more questions as I explore the data further.
 Based on my questions, I will need to obtain more data about when different states had online and in-person learning.
 I will also need to see if I can find achievement data.
 However, since it is not possible to identify which districts are indicated by the numbers given, I am not sure that I will be able to answer some of the questions about achievement.
 I will have to see what information is publicly available.
 Hopefully, the information I find will help me to answer at least some of the questions about achievement.
+I am also hoping to find other sources of data that might lead to more questions.
+I am looking forward to seeking what I can find out.